Book a Free Strategy Session

 Most fitness assessments look at a handful of movement patterns and call it done.
 Can you squat?
 Can you hinge?
 That tells you something, but not much.

-The Functional Range Assessment goes further.
+The FRA goes further.
 We measure each joint individually—looking at passive range, active control, and the gap between the two.
 That gap is where most people’s problems live, and it’s what most programs never address.

-From there, we can see how each joint coordinates with the others and build a program around what’s actually limiting you.
+From there, we can see how each joint coordinates with the others and identify exactly what’s limiting your movement, your training, and in many cases your ability to stay out of pain.

 03